-Contributed by: Evelyn Maher, Jonathan Fonteyne and Djelloul Mansour, BSP
+Contributed by: Evelyn Maher, Gaston Aguirre Draghi and Djelloul Mansour, BSP

-A retail fund may be set up as a standalone fund, or as an umbrella fund.
-However, the umbrella fund structure is most often used as it is costeffective if several sub-funds are launched.
+Retail funds are subject to direct supervision by the CSSF and require prior CSSF approval before they can be set up.
+A retail fund may be set up as a standalone fund or as an umbrella fund.
+However, the umbrella fund structure is used most often as it is cost-effective if several sub-funds are launched.

-Each retail fund may issue classes and subclasses of shares (or units depending on the legal form chosen, see 3.2.2 Legal Structures Used by Fund Managers), enabling the retail fund's shares to be adapted to the needs of its investors and its sponsor.
+Each retail fund may issue classes and subclasses of shares (or units depending on the legal form chosen - see 3.2.2 Legal Structures Used by Fund Managers), enabling the retail fund's shares to be adapted to the needs of its investors and its sponsor.